jnozzi/cocoadev.com/markdown/EditInBBEdit.md

 Here is some additional information on the subject: http://www.codingmonkeys.de/techpubs/externaleditor/

 ----
-Transmit uses some other facility for that: you can use Emacs or General/TextEdit (or, I suppose, anything else) as an external editor, and neither (as far as I know) support ODB.
+Transmit uses some other facility for that: you can use Emacs or TextEdit (or, I suppose, anything else) as an external editor, and neither (as far as I know) support ODB.
 Does anybody know how they do that?

 ----